-The Company's business is exploration and it does not generate cash flow from operations to adequately fund its activities and has therefore relied principally upon the issuance of securities and loans and advances from directors for financing.
-During the year ended June 30, 2011, the Company incurred a net loss of \$161,326.
-As of June 30, 2011, the Company had working capital of \$193,734.
-The decrease in working capital of \$106,859 as compared to the year ended June 30, 2010 was primarily due to the settlement of the amount of \$27,000 due to related parties by issuance of shares, and payments of operating expenses during the year.
+The Company's business is exploration and does not generate cash flow from operations to adequately fund its activities and has therefore relied principally upon the issuance of securities and loan and advances from directors for financing.
+During the six months ended December 31, 2010, the Company incurred a net loss of \$90,069.
+As of December 31, 2010, the Company had working capital of \$264,878.
+The decrease in working capital of \$35,715 as compared to the year ended June 30, 2010 was primarily due to the settlement of the amounts due to related parties and payments of operating expenses during the period.
 The Company does not have enough resources to acquire new mineral properties and finance its operations in the next twelve months and may need to raise additional funds.